The Many Different Ways To Use Honey For Your Chihuahua

 Use Manuka Honey for dogs with symptoms of kennel cough.
 Use to ease symptoms ONLY!

 CAUTION!
-Honey is not a cure for kennel cough!
-See your veterinarian immediately if you suspect your dog has kennel cough!
+Honey is NOT a cure for Kennel Cough!
+See your veterinarian immediately if you suspect your Chihuahua may have Kennel Cough.

-1 teaspoon daily or 1/2 teaspoon twice a day.
+1 teaspoon daily or 1/2 teaspoon by mouth or in their food, twice a day.
 Adjust the amount of honey for larger dogs according to their weight.
 If your Chihuahua is less than 5 lbs I’d suggest using a little less.

 Also, use Manuka Honey for digestive issues.

-Use 1 teaspoon daily or 1/2 teaspoon of honey twice a day for Chihuahuas and other dogs.
-Use a little less for Chis under 5 lbs.
+Use 1 teaspoon by mouth or in their food, daily or 1/2 teaspoon of honey twice a day for Chihuahuas and other dogs.
+Use a little less for Chihuahuas under 5 lbs.
 Adjust according to weight for larger dogs.

 You guessed it — Manuka Honey works best

-Again use 1 teaspoon daily or 1/2 teaspoon twice a day for Chihuahuas at least 5 lbs, less if they weight less than 5 lbs.
+Again use 1 teaspoon daily or 1/2 teaspoon twice a day by mouth or in their food, for Chihuahuas at least 5 lbs, less if they weigh less than 5 lbs.
 Adjust the honey accordingly for larger dogs.

 Conclusion: